If you are wondering what is a responsible tourist, and how you can creative a positive impact while you travel, you are at the right place!

 Another positive impact is to help to preserve that specific culture as they are encouraged to deal with their traditional culture to protect or regain important parts of their cultural identity, a perfect example is the San People Living Museum in Namibia.

-6 - Share a House with Locals is part of Responsible Tourism
+6. Share a House with Locals is part of being a Responsible Tourist

 It is a great way to travel and learn more about the locals, how they live, what they eat, what they talk about.
 Even if you don’t understand the language, use this opportunity to watch the body language and learn a few words.